wjgilmore/dreamfactory-book/docs/README.md

-# A Beginner's Guide to DreamFactory
+# Getting Started with DreamFactory

 Welcome to the DreamFactory platform!
 Whether you’re an open source user, or a paid customer taking advantage of DreamFactory’s advanced capabilities, we wrote this guide to help you begin incorporating the platform into your organization in the most efficient way possible.